tlhakhan/virtualmachine-builder/pkg/builder/installer_templates/README.md

 # README
 This folder is embedded into the Go binary.
+It stores the template files for the installation of operating systems.
+Any updates to contents in this folder requires a rebuild of the binary.

 The folder should be structred as follows:
 - `<os>/<version>/packer_template.json` - the packer template file.